EdwinRipaud/AstroImageClassifier/README.md

 ## Options:

-`-r`: lunch the classification process.
+`-c`: lunch the classification process.
 Add the path to the RAW images directory.

-You can add -Y to process directly the images.
+`-s`: lunch a SiriL script based on detected images.
+Add the path to the
+    classified images directory.

+`-r`: lunch the classification process follow by a SiriL script.
+Add the
+    path to the RAW images directory.

 `-u`: undo the last process, move back the images and rotate them as before.
-You can add -Y to undo directly the last action

 `-p`: update parameters like classification folder names, maximum size and date of the temporary files, and the screen time for the action during the process.